glilco/ImageMp3VideoCreator/README.md

 create-video.sh will create the video image based on DefaultCover.svg, replacing the placeholders with te actual episode data.
 The placeholders are NN for the episode number and TEMA for the episode name.

+The image DefaultCover.svg can be altered but it must contain the placeholders needed by create-video.sh